 After ordering a salad for me and a half-sandwich for her, with a cup of black bean soup on the side, we found a little booth away from most of the other patrons.
 We chatted while waiting for our food to arrive, and when Mom realized that Target and Marshalls shared the same parking lot as Panera, her eyes lit up… And she asked if we could stop by both before heading home.

-I laughed an immediately agreed!
+I laughed and immediately agreed!

 We walked to Target first, and as soon as we entered the store, we slowly wandered through their “Dollar Aisle” section at the front, just past the shopping carts and baskets.
-Since Valentine’s Day had already passed, we found plenty of Easter-themed things: candy, plastic eggs, straw baskets, egg decorating kits, and even clip-on bowties for little boys to wear on Easter morning!
+Since Valentine’s Day had already passed, we found plenty of Easter-themed items: candy, plastic eggs, straw baskets, egg decorating kits, and even clip-on bowties for little boys to wear on Easter morning!

 The same thing happened at Marshalls.
 Although we intended to go straight to the dog section for toys, we paused at their Easter display just inside the front door.
-I snagged a cute pastel ceramic orange egg carton, and Mom found adorable dishtowels covered in tiny Peeps!
+I snagged a cute pastel orange ceramic egg carton, and Mom found adorable dishtowels covered in tiny Peeps!

 When we arrived back at home with our purchases, we were both in the Easter spirit… Even though it was over a month and a half away!
-And since I associate all things carrot cake with Easter, I ended up baking this Healthy Carrot Cake Banana Bread soon after.
+And since I associate all things carrot cake with Easter, I ended up baking this healthy carrot cake banana bread soon after.

-To keep this banana bread on the healthy side, you’ll use a mere ½ tablespoon of butter or oil.
+To keep this carrot banana bread on the healthy side, you’ll use a mere ½ tablespoon of butter or oil.
 Yes, that’s it!
 The rest of this low-calorie banana bread’s tender texture comes from two other ingredients: Greek yogurt and mashed banana.
 If you’ve been around my blog for a while, you know how much I love baking with Greek yogurt!
-It adds the same moisture to your batter as extra butter or oil for a fraction of the calories, and it gives your treats a protein boost, too!
+It adds the same moisture to your batter as extra butter or oil for a fraction of the calories, and it gives your treats a protein boost too!

 The mashed banana not only provides tenderness… It also adds natural sweetness!
 See those bananas?
 That’s the minimum amount of brown spots I recommend.
 I actually prefer bananas that are almost entirely brown for my baking recipes!

-Healthy Carrot Cake Banana Bread | | Print |
+Healthy Carrot Cake Banana Bread

 - 2 tsp ground cinnamon